Vice Chair of Research

 Dr. Tran completed his medical and graduate training at the Oregon Health & Sciences University in Portland.
 He conducted a residency in radiation oncology at the Stanford University Medical Center and spent a decade on the faculty of Johns Hopkins reaching the level of tenured Professor before joining the University of Maryland.

-Dr. Tran has published more than 175 scholarly works in peer-reviewed journals, has received numerous awards for his research, and is a primary investigator on a number of clinical trials.
-He is a member and held leadership positions in the Radiological Society of North America (RSNA), NRG Oncology and the American Society for Radiology Oncology (ASTRO), and is board certified in radiation oncology by the American Board of Radiology.
+Dr. Tran has published more than 200 scholarly works, has received numerous awards for his research, and is a primary investigator on a number of clinical trials.
+He is a member, holds or has held leadership positions in the American Association for Cancer Research (AACR), Radiological Society of North America (RSNA), NRG Oncology and the American Society for Radiology Oncology (ASTRO), and is board certified in radiation oncology by the American Board of Radiology.
 He is also a senior editor/editorial board member of Cancer Research and the Journal of Clinical Oncology.

 Radiosensitizers; Genetically engineered mouse models of disease; Epithelial Plasticity (Epithelial-Mesenchymal Transition and Mesenchymal-Epithelial Transition); oligometastasis